 How Vitex affects your hormones.

-First of all, it works on several parts of your hormonal system; directly on the hypothalamus, and indirectly on the pituitary gland & the ovaries.
+First of all, Vitex regulates cycles by working on several parts of your hormonal system; directly on the hypothalamus, and indirectly on the pituitary gland & the ovaries.
 As a recap of their jobs:

 • Hypothalamus – the hormone boss